corbob/corbob.github.io/_posts/2020-04-09-Announcing-BridgeConf.md

 Some of us are just learning.
 Some of us have been doing this for a while.

-Even those of us that have been doing this for a decade can constantly learn new things.
+Even those of us that have been doing this for a decade constantly learn new things.
 As an example: at last year's PowerShell Summit, [Tyler Leonhardt](https://twitter.com/TylerLeonhardt) gave a talk titled [Using Visual Studio Code as Your Default PowerShell Editor](https://www.youtube.com/watch?v=bGn45vIeAMM).
 Now I've contributed to the PowerShell extension for Visual Studio.
 I've been using it for years.